danburonline/oddball-paradigm/problem_1/README.md

 **Q:** What do you think is important for designing an experiment when you care about excellent signal quality?

 **A:** I think it is important that the experiment is well explained with clear and precise instructions beforehand.
 The signal should preferably not contain noise from other stimuli, so I value a simple user interface without distracting elements and full-screen functionality during the experiment.
-From a technical point of view, I would say that it is essential that no computationally intensive tasks are performed on the client-side, as the server is the only place where the data is processed with the guarantee that it will be computed in the same way every time.
+From a technical point of view, I would say that it is essential that no computationally-intensive tasks are performed on the client-side, as the server is the only place where the data is processed with the guarantee that it will be computed in the same way every time.

 ## 🚀 Guides